bczsalba/teahaz-client/notes.md

         + [ ] global object gets created, whos value can be set by functions
         + [ ] it launches a thread, then is killed by the caller

-    - [ ] add prev_get support, extra messages before they send

     - [ ] look into sorting functions under classes:
         + InputHandlers could be one
         + maybe Handlers in general

+    - [ ] messages should be Containers
+        + it would make retroactive proper grouping possible
+        + there could be a bunch of cool new designs that way